ardatan/graphql-tools/website/docs/schema-wrapping.md

 });
 ```

-### Definitions
+### Modifying

-Definition transforms allow element names and their definitions to be modified or omitted.
+Modifying transforms allow element names and their definitions to be modified or omitted.
 They may filter, rename, and make other freeform modifications all at once.
 These transforms accept element transformer functions that may return one of several outcomes:

 1. A modified version of the element config.
 2. An array with a modified field name and new element config.